 - Carers are permitted to accompany you if it is essential for your well-being.

-- All persons entering our facilities will be screened on entry; we will check your temperature and make enquiries as to your general health in relation to COVID-19 symptoms.
+- All persons entering our facilities will be screened on entry and make enquiries as to your general health in relation to COVID-19 symptoms.

 - If you wish to wait for your appointment in your car following check-in, you may do so but please ensure that you notify the reception team and if possible, please bring a mobile phone.

 We understand that these measures may be inconvenient at times, but we hope you agree they are necessary for the safety of all.